lgatto/TeachingMaterial/diffexp/README.md

 * Same as above for a normal distribution of mean 2 and standard deviation 0.5.

-* Do you get the same values as your neighbour?
+* Compare your values with your neighbour's.
+Are they identical?

 Let's now apply a t-test on two sets of values drawn from identical and different distributions: